Multi-Source Diffusion Models for Simultaneous Music Generation and Separation: Introduction

-A peculiarity of the audio domain is that an audio sample $\mathbf{y}$ can be seen as the sum of multiple individual source $\{\mathbf{x}_1, \dots, \mathbf{x}_N\}$, resulting in a mixture $\mathbf{y} = \sum_{n=1}^{N} \mathbf{x}_n$.
+A peculiarity of the audio domain is that an audio sample $\mathbf{y}$ can be seen as the sum of multiple individual sources $\{\mathbf{x}_1, \dots, \mathbf{x}_N\}$, resulting in a mixture $\mathbf{y} = \sum_{n=1}^{N} \mathbf{x}_n$.
 Unlike in other sub-fields of the audio domain (e.g., speech), sources present in musical mixtures (stems) share a \textit{context} given their strong interdependence.
 For example, the bass line of a song follows the drum's rhythm and harmonizes with the melody of the guitar.
 Mathematically, this fact can be expressed by saying that the joint distribution of the sources $p(\mathbf{x}_1, \dots, \mathbf{x}_N)$ does {\em not} factorize into the product of individual source distributions $\{p_n(\mathbf{x}_n)\}_{n = 1, \dots, N}$.
 Knowing the joint $p(\mathbf{x}_1, \dots, \mathbf{x}_N)$ implies knowing the distribution over the mixtures $p(\mathbf{y})$ since the latter can be obtained through the sum.
 The converse is more difficult mathematically, being an inverse problem.

 Nevertheless, humans have developed the ability to process multiple sound sources simultaneously in terms of synthesis (i.e., musical composition or generation) and analysis (i.e., source separation).
-More specifically, humans can synthesize multiple sources $\{\mathbf{x}_1, \dots, \mathbf{x}_N\}$ that sum to a coherent mixture $\mathbf{y}$ and extract the individual sources $\{\mathbf{x}_1, \dots, \mathbf{x}_N\}$ from a mixture $\mathbf{y}$.
+More specifically, composers can invent multiple sources $\{\mathbf{x}_1, \dots, \mathbf{x}_N\}$ that sum to a consistent mixture $\mathbf{y}$ and, extract information about the individual sources $\{\mathbf{x}_1, \dots, \mathbf{x}_N\}$ from a mixture $\mathbf{y}$.

 This ability to compose and decompose sound is crucial for a generative music model.
 A model designed to assist in music composition should be capable of isolating individual sources within a mixture and allow for independent operation on each source.
 Such a capability would give the composer maximum control over what to modify and retain in a composition.
-Therefore, we argue that the task of compositional music generation is highly connected to the task of music source separation.
+Therefore, we argue that compositional (waveform) music generation is highly connected to music source separation.